apostrophecms/apostrophe-astro/README.md

 * You'll need to set the `APOS_EXTERNAL_FRONT` environment variable to a secret value of your choosing when running Apostrphe.
 * Make sure you set that **same value** when running your Astro project.
+* To avoid developer confusion, we recommend changing any page templates in your Apostrophe project to provide a link to your Astro frontend site and remove all other output.
+Everyone, editors included, should go straight to Astro.

 ## Starting up your combined project